College Shopping Guide: 6 Steps to Simplify Your Dorm Shopping Trip

 Towels

-We are partial to these quick-dry, organic towels from Pottery Barn Teen Dorm that are available in thirteen colors and can be monogrammed.
+We are partial to these quick-dry, organic towels from Pottery Barn Teen Dorm that can be monogrammed.
 You can find well-priced towels at Target that your college student will also love.

 4. Laundry